-Lake Weston participates in Teach-in, Junior Achievement and AVID.
+Lake Weston participates in Teach-in and Junior Achievement.
 During Teach-In, Lake Weston brings in outside businesses, partners and civic organizations to expose students in a meaningful and engaging environment to careers in the business and technical fields and how endeavors can be reached through academic studies.
-As part of Junior Achievement, University of Central Florida students volunteer in the school to deliver developmentally appropriate lessons on economic success creating connections between real life and the classroom.
-AVID is implemented in the classrooms in order to expose students to and support college readiness.
-AVID is provided through a rigorous curriculum and a college and career minded mindset among the school's population.
-In support of AVID and college and career readiness, Lake Weston hosts College Spirit Day the first Friday of each month as well as posting a public display of university diplomas.
+As part of Junior Achievement, University of Central Florida students volunteer in the school to deliver developmentally appropriate Advancement Via Individual Determination (AVID) lessons in order to expose students to and support college readiness.
+In support of college and career readiness, Lake Weston hosts College Spirit Day the first Friday of each month as well as posting a public display of university diplomas.